covrig/homeassistant-trackermap/README.md

 ## Tracking multiple devices
 * The steps are more or less the same as above.
 Use `/www/trackermap_multipledevices.html` instead.
 * The URL you need to use for your iframe should be similar to: **http://yourhostorIP:8123/local/trackermap_multipledevices.html**.
 * For each tracked device a different HASS automation should be created.
 Same format as explained above.
 The difference is in the `data_template`.
-The `event` parameter should contain the device name.
+The `event` parameter should be the device name.
 ```
 automation1:...
 data_template: {"event": "DeviceName1 e.g.John", "value1":...